Skip to main content

 Root Cause: Word Engine Rendering Behavior

-Outlook’s rendering pipeline parses HTML through Word’s layout engine, which applies a default 1pt horizontal padding to table cells and aggressively collapses vertical whitespace.
+Outlook's rendering pipeline parses HTML through Word's layout engine, which applies a default 1pt horizontal padding to table cells and aggressively collapses vertical whitespace.
 It completely ignores margin properties on <td> and <tr> elements.
 When developers apply display: flex, display: grid, or inline-block fallbacks, the Word engine miscalculates line-height and baseline alignment, resulting in unpredictable 4–8px phantom gaps.
+This is why the responsive email layouts approach leans on ghost tables rather than CSS layout modes when Outlook is in scope.
 The engine also overrides standard border-collapse behavior unless explicitly forced via HTML attributes and MSO-specific CSS overrides.

 Exact Table Reset Protocol